AUSTRALIAN COUNTRY CRICKETEER'S CLUB

 Just over the range from Yarck to the North West is Euroa where Australian fast bowler Mervyn Hughes was born to play.
 Euroa made up the Euroa District Cricket Association and further to the north-west between Shepparton and Echuca where the Goulburn meets the Murray River...
 Australian Test players Matthew Elliott and Jim Higgs learned their cricket in the Kyabram District Cricket Association... they too are extinct.

-These are just three of the many Cricket Associations from outside the Metro area all over the country that have folded and in my opinion; nothing of any real consequence has ever been done to solve the problem associated with dwindling numbers.
+These are just three of many Cricket Associations outside the Metro area all over the country that have folded and in my opinion; nothing of any real consequence has ever been done to solve the problem associated with dwindling numbers.
 Many reasons have been put forward but nothing to address the issues that might rejuvenate interest or enthusiasm… just lip service, so as a group we have decided to do something positive.

 The first thing we've done is recognize "GRASS ROOTS CRICKET" is about those boys and girls who are being attracted to the game by their idols, and this is where are going to invest the funds we generate from WillowBlue Australia's "Cricketeer's Pavilion' Tourist Venue.